-Previously she produced a series of ten audio stories about railway workers and commuters at King’s Cross, for King’s Cross Story Palace.
+Previously Sarah produced a series of ten audio stories about railway workers and commuters at Kings Cross for Kings Cross Story Palace.

-Her passion for music led her to found Prelude Entertainment aged 24.
-Prelude produced concerts and provided musicians for corporate hospitality, becoming a preferred vendor for venues including the British Museum, Royal Academy of Arts, Natural History Museum, Science Museum and Tate.
+Aged 24, her passion for music led her to found Prelude Entertainment producing concerts and providing musicians for corporate hospitality.
+Prelude became a preferred vendor for venues including the British Museum, Royal Academy of Arts, Natural History Museum, Science Museum and Tate.
 Prelude was sold as a going concern after 20 years.

-Other career stops include the marketing department of EMI records, the household of Renate and Elton John, being PA to Frank Skinner, researching how directors learn their craft (for the Directors Guild of GB), event manager for The Japan Festival and a short, but eventful, stint in industrial relations.
+Other career stops include the marketing department of EMI records; working in the household of Elton and Renate John; being PA to Frank Skinner; researching how film, theatre and TV directors train (for the Directors Guild of GB); event manager for the Japan Festival and a short, but eventful, stint in industrial relations.